canonical/open-documentation-academy/snapcraft/tutorials/create-a-new-snap.md

 snapcraft init
 ```

-The YAML template file is called `snapcraft.yaml` and it can be found within a new `snap` sub-directory.
+The YAML template file is called `snapcraft.yaml` and you'll find it within a new `snap` sub-directory.

 <h3 id='heading--build-template'>1.3 Build a template snap</h3>